LogoLogo

 Improvements include:

-• BRC-61 introduction of a compound path encoding which allows representation of multiple paths within the same block.
+• introduction of a compound path encoding which allows representation of multiple paths within the same block.

 The purpose of defining this new specification is to capture the incremental improvements under one spec which encapsulates the pros of each, and removes the cons.
 This new spec should allow: